-You can use SMS to promote your emails, and can use email to aware about your new Text Messaging channel.
+You can use SMS to promote your emails and can use email to aware of your new Text Messaging channel.
 SMS Marketing can complement your email marketing by creating brand awareness, leads generation, and presenting as a new and ideal communication channel.

 Like you, your customers don’t have the time.
 If you own a business, a majority of the people walking through your door each day will do so with a Mobile phone in their pocket.

-Let’s have a look in Mobile Timeline by Mobile & Digital Strategies to understand the contribution of SMS in previous years to enhance their marketing techniques
+Let’s have a look at Mobile Timeline by Mobile & Digital Strategies to understand the contribution of SMS in previous years to enhance their marketing techniques

-1876 – Town criers are used to spread messages
+1876 – Town criers are used to spreading messages

 1973 - First Telephone Introduced by Alexander Graham Bell